CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

-The construction comprises of three primary steps: node extraction, node selection, and edge weight calculation.
-SIFT (scale-invariant feature transform) is utilized to identify key points as potential nodes and extract corresponding feature vectors.
-The selected nodes should exhibit a high degree of similarity (i.e., the inner product of feature vectors) with all the other candidate nodes from the other graph.
-These nodes are fully connected by edges with weights, each with a weight representing the Euclidean distance between the corresponding nodes.
+\begin{enumerate}[label=(\arabic*), leftmargin=1.5cm] \item Node extraction: the scale-invariant feature transform method (SIFT) \cite{lowe2004distinctive} is used to identify key points as potential nodes and extract the corresponding feature vectors. \item Node selection: the selected nodes should exhibit a high degree of similarity (i.e. the inner product of feature vectors) to all the other candidate nodes of the other graph. \item Edge weight calculation: these nodes are fully connected by edges with weights, each with a weight representing the Euclidean distance between the corresponding nodes. \end{enumerate}

-The running time and matching error are calculated by the average results of five matching pairs (1 vs. 2, 2 vs. 3 \dots 5 vs. 6) from the same picture set (Except set \textit{ bike}, we only record the results of 1 vs. 2, as other pictures in the set do not have enough nodes).
-The matching results are visualized in Figure. \ref{Fig.real matching}.
-The results are shown in Figure. \ref{Fig.time} and Figure. \ref{Fig.error}.
+The running time and matching error are calculated by the average results of five matching pairs (1 vs. 2, 2 vs. 3 \dots 5 vs. 6) from the same picture set (except set \textit{ bike}, we only record the results of 1 vs. 2, as other pictures in the set do not have enough key points).
+The matching results are visualized in Figure \ref{Fig.real matching}.
+The numerical results are shown in Figure \ref{Fig.time} and Figure \ref{Fig.error}.

-Figure. \ref{Fig.time} shows that SCG achieves at least 3X+ speedup in efficiency when graph size is 1000.
-Figure. \ref{Fig.error} demonstrates that SCG almost achieves the lowest matching error in all sets of the experiments and also exhibits good performance in the remaining experiments.
-GA performs well in the graf and boat set while not robust in the rest of the sets.
+Table \ref{tab:real-world} clearly shows that CSGO is at least ten times faster than other algorithms for this task.
+Figure \ref{Fig.time} further illustrates that CSGO consistently exhibits a significant efficiency advantage across all experimental groups and scales.
+Additionally, Table \ref{tab:real-world} indicates that, on average, CSGO's matching error is at least 10\% lower than that of other algorithms.
+Figure \ref{Fig.error} provides a detailed comparison, showing the overall superiority of CSGO over other algorithms in each experimental group.